Rashomon: Writing

 Kurosawa wrote the screenplay while staying at a ryokan in Atami with his friend Ishirō Honda, who was scripting The Blue Pearl (1951).
 The pair regularly commenced writing their respective films at 9:00 a.m. and would give feedback on each other's work after each completed roughly twenty pages.
 According to Honda, Kurosawa soon refused to read The Blue Pearl after a couple of days but "of course, he still made me read his".

+Assistant directors Tai Kato, Mitsuo Wakasugi and Tokuzō Tanaka did not understand the script, and asked Kurosawa to explain it for them.
+Kato, however, was unconvinced, and he clashed with Kurosawa on set, who put him in charge of creating the trailer for the movie.

 Casting

 Kurosawa had initially wanted the cast of eight to consist entirely of previous collaborators, specifically counseling Toshiro Mifune and Takashi Shimura.
 He also suggested that Setsuko Hara—who had played the lead in No Regrets for Our Youth (1946)—portray the wife, but she was not cast since her brother-in-law, filmmaker Hisatora Kumagai, was against it; Hara would subsequently appear in Kurosawa's next film, The Idiot (1951).
 Daiei executives then recommended Machiko Kyō, believing she would make the film easier to market.
 Kurosawa agreed to cast her upon seeing her show enthusiasm for the project by shaving her eyebrows before going for a make-up test.

 When Kurosawa shot Rashomon, the actors and the staff lived together, a system Kurosawa found beneficial.
 He recalls: We were a very small group and it was as though I was directing Rashomon every minute of the day and night.
 At times like this, you can talk everything over and get very close indeed.